fibo/fibo.github.io/_posts/2026-08-14-agents-workflow.md

 This is an __optional information__ about the workflow and must be reported in the `.tasks/README.md`.

-The tasks could be volatile.
-Just simple folders to temporarily hold and organize tasks.
+The tasks tend to be _volatile_: just simple folders to temporarily hold and organize tasks.

 There could be however cases when you need to persist the tasks or imagine different agents instances working on the same project maybe on different computers.

 The methodology described above works even if the _tasks_ folder is synced remotely, for example using `rsync` to update it on a remote server.
 Or another way to sync the `.tasks/` folder is using a git repo.